 Perfectly creamy, fluffy loaded baked potato with crispy skin!
 And you'll love the tasty Mediterranean toppings like Greek tzatziki sauce, tomatoes, and olives.
 Don't miss my tips below!

 Who doesn’t love a perfectly fluffy baked potato with crispy skin?
 Loaded with toppings?
 Even better in my book!

 The humble potato is a staple ingredient in most pantries.
 Oven-baked potatoes are easy to make with just a brush of good extra virgin olive oil and a sprinkle of kosher salt—the perfect side dish next to my easy chicken and mushrooms, pan-seared salmon, or even a big Greek salad.

-I always have some potatoes on hand; and when all else fails, I know I can count on an easy loaded baked potato dinner.
+I always have potatoes on hand and when all else fails, I know I can count on a loaded baked potato dinner.
 Baked potatoes can easily become the centerpiece of a fun vegetarian meal as well – baked potato bar anyone?

 Admittedly, the whole concept of a loaded baked potato bar is somewhat new to me.
 It is something I first learned–and fell in love with– during my college years in Michigan.